 An example of a combination fiat boundary would be the border of Israel, which contains both rectilinear fiat boundaries for example along the border with Egypt and fiat boundaries tracking physical discontinuities for example on the Mediterranean side and along the borders with Syria and Jordan.

+Note that boundaries are dependent entities, but they are not dependent in either of the senses identified above of s- and g-dependence.

 2.1.2.1.1 Zero-dimensional continuant fiat boundary